daBayrus/ark/README.md

 1. *Start a project and collect pledges*.
 Since projects are expected to be created at least 1 month before it's deadline, we have a month to learn if people are willing to pledge and/or volunteer.
 If we get traction, we shall implement the pledge collection.

-2. *Group accounts with focus on corporations' social responsibility programs*.
+2. *Group accounts*.

-## Components
-* payment, record pledge, collect amount
-* project status -

 ## Risks

-###
+### Business Risks

-* leaders and donors will be turned-off by the 5% markup
+* Project leaders and donors will be turned-off by the 5% markup.
+* Payment gateway surchage becomes prohibited.
+* How can we ensure transparency and accountability?
+What to do if there is fund misuse?
+*
 ### Technical Risks

-* use of payment gateway that allows pledges - i.e. collect payment info now, collect money later.
-* credit card transactions will be too costly.
+## Components
+* Pledge.
+Tracking of pledges, collection, followups, and receipts.
+* Social Network.
+Integration with facebook and twitter.